telerik/winforms-docs/ribbonbar/getting-started/using-different-elements-on-a-radribbonbar.md

 # Using Different Elements on a RadRibbonBar

-You can build the user interface of a Telerik RadRibbonBar using a variety of different elements.
+You can build the user interface with a __RadRibbonBar__ using a variety of different elements.
 In this tutorial, you will see how some of these elements can be placed and customized.

 ## Prepare an ImageList to be Used in the Telerik RadRibbonBar